NxPKG/khulnasoft-docs/content/cloudflare-one/faq/teams-getting-started-faq.md

 {{<faq-answer>}}

-Cloudflare Zero Trust subscriptions consist of seats that users in your account consume.
+Khulnasoft Zero Trust subscriptions consist of seats that users in your account consume.
 When users authenticate to an application or enroll their agent into WARP, they count against one of your active seats.
 Seats can be added, removed, or revoked at **Settings** > **Account** > **Plan**.
 If all seats are currently consumed, you must first remove users before decreasing your purchased seat count.

 ### Removing users